Intesa CEO says bank to return to high, sustainable dividend policy

 CEO Carlo Messina said in a statement that banks like Intesa, highly efficient and with ample excess capital, would benefit from a “flight-to-quality” in the current crisis and, in the coming months, would return to reward investors.

-He added the proposed takeover of rival UBI Banca would benefit all stakeholders and the country as a whole through the creation of a bigger, stronger bank.
-(Reporting by Valentina Za, editing by Gianluca Semeraro)
+He added the proposed takeover of rival UBI Banca (UBI.MI) would benefit all stakeholders and the country as a whole through the creation of a bigger, stronger bank.